cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] Working on Vite Build
   - [ ] Better organized dependencies
-- [ ] VITE ...
-I don't think I can wait much longer.
-- [ ] Cancel cors.sh
+  - [ ] Split getweatherasync and history up into subfunctions so we can wrap them in a weatherkittyisloading, but keep the superfunction for bundling/controlling and ease of use as well.

 #### Project Priority 2